IBM/migrate-app-to-openshift-using-ta/WIKI.md

 ## Short Description

-Transform your traditional on-premises app and deploy it as a containerized app on an OpenShift Platform
+Transform your traditional on-premise application, and deploy it as a containerized app on IBM Cloud Pak for Applications.

 ## Author
 Balaji Kadambi (https://developer.ibm.com/profiles/bkadambi/)